-- Microsoft Visual Studio 2015 or higher; the free Community Edition is fine.
-I used 2017 for this post.
+- Microsoft Visual Studio 2015 or higher; the Community Edition is fine.

-- SQL Server 2014+: SQL CE (Compact Edition) will work too but not is recommended; Azure SQLServer is fine too but not explained here.
+- SQL Server 2014+.
+SQL CE (Compact Edition) will work too but is not recommended; Azure SQLServer is okay too but not explained here.

 Optional Extra Tools

-- SQL Server Management Studio:: A free SQL Server management tool free from Microsoft at Microsoft download centre.
+- SQL Server Management Studio:: A free SQL Server management tool free from Microsoft.
+Download it from the Microsoft download centre.